 This massive event takes place in different special places in the city of Bruges: in front of the facades of the City Hall on the epic Burg Square, at the Gruthuse Museum and in Astridpark.

-9. Cool off with a beer in Brussels' best breweries
+5. Refresh yourself with a beer in the best breweries in Brussels

 In Belgium, beer is called the yellow gold, and is a major part of its general and gastronomic culture.
 A trip to the city without tasting the best beers is really an incomplete trip.
 But you should know where to go, depending on what you prefer and what you are looking for.

 Whether they are internationally famous or have kept their original charm, the different options of breweries are very varied.

 To talk about beer in Brussels is to talk about Delirium Tremens, since it is the brewery par excellence of the whole city.
 It opened in 2003 and a year later it was already in the Guinness Book of Records for having the most extensive beer menu in the world.

 Do not hesitate to go at least once during your visit to the city.
 Although keep in mind that they offer 2500 different varieties.
 The brewery characterized by the pink elephant is waiting for you to have your opinion about it.

 - Where: Impasse de la Fidélité 4, 1000 Brussels

 The yellow doors that separate Cantillon from the world are the gates to an unknown but attractive world.
 It is the most famous brewery in Brussels and those who know about this drink dare to qualify it as one of the best in the world.